 I am Sara Cladlow, a social consultant working in Washington, DC.
 I provide consulting, social training, and event services for both corporate and political clients.
+I also accept contracts for security investigations requiring a subtle touch.

 This is the documentation for the Pocket Enigma.
 You will find an introduction to the Pocket Enigma and getting started videos on the AoSC.cc Enigma page.